 Teach your child not to place his or her head directly against someone else's head.
 Check your child's scalp for head lice every week.
-Instruct your child not to share any personal items.
+Instruct your child not to share any personal items including hats, scarves, brushes and combs.